know-ai/PyIAC/README.md

-# PyHades
+# PyIAC

-A python library to develop continuous tasks using sync or async concurrent threads, but not only that, the design intent for PyHades is create Automation Industrial Process Applications (AIPA); that's why, PyHades provides to you a Database model according to AIPA, currently, PyHades counts with Historian DataLogger and Alarm Management System (ISA 18.2).
+A python library to develop continuous tasks using sync or async concurrent threads, but not only that, the design intent for PyIAC is create Automation Industrial Process Applications (AIPA); that's why, PyIAC provides to you a Database model according to AIPA, currently, PyIAC counts with Historian DataLogger and Alarm Management System (ISA 18.2).

 ## Description

-PyHades was born with the intention of solving synchronized or asynchronous concurrent tasks in an easy and declarative way.
+PyIAC was born with the intention of solving synchronized or asynchronous concurrent tasks in an easy and declarative way.

-Situations where the finite state machine design pattern is recommended, PyHades offers a declarative way to solve such a problem.
+Situations where the finite state machine design pattern is recommended, PyIAC offers a declarative way to solve such a problem.

-You can use PyHades for small, medium or even large projects, regardless of the type of application, that is, web, desktop, cloud, embedded development, among others.
+You can use PyIAC for small, medium or even large projects, regardless of the type of application, that is, web, desktop, cloud, embedded development, among others.

-## Why you should use PyHades?
+## Why you should use PyIAC?

 Imagine that you have 2 functions that you want to run like [daemons](https://en.wikipedia.org/wiki/Daemon_(computing))